FerreroManuel/portfolio/README.md

 In order to spread my work and look for a job related to programming, I decided to make a website where I could expose information about myself, my studies and my work experience, my portfolio and my contact information.

-It is completely responsive and was made using, as a base, a template downloaded from BootstrapMade, to which personal modifications and additions were made.
+It is completely responsive and was made using, as a base, a template downloaded from <a href="https://bootstrapmade.com/" target="_blank" title="External link to BootstrapMade">BootstrapMade</a>, to which personal modifications and additions were made.

 In it we can find the following sections: